top of page

 Papa and Grandma

-Arriving in her kitchen was always met with the smell of something wonderful baking.
+Arriving in her kitchen was always met with the smell of something baking.
 She had jars of homemade cookies that we dived into.
 Everything made from scratch.
 And cabinets of strange candy that I didn’t particular care for.

 Papa, as I would learn later, was a very tough father.
-When he wrote the family books with his own recollections, they were passages that were entirely racist or involved talking down certain classes of people.
+When he wrote the family books with his own recollections, they were passages that were entirely racist or talked down certain classes of people.
 Part of it was the ignorance of his times, but it played out in our family in that he always felt my mother had married "beneath" her class by picking Dad.
 This was a source of frustration over the years for him, as the Pinger men had this way of making him feel like an outsider.
 As much as I loved all the big Pinger family gatherings with all the crazy uncles and aunts, there was for him always a sense he didn’t belong.
 My mother fought for him against her father.
 And later it would be one reason why they moved away from Berkeley to Southern California.

 Aunts a Lot

 We were also blessed with two great aunts.
 Dodo (Dorothy) and Honi (Helen) Blacker.
 They were our grandmothers sisters.
 Both were school teachers who never married and lived together until their deaths.
-They both were wonderfully kind and interesting women.
+They both were wonderfully kind interesting women.
 We got to see another slice of our genetic influences through them.

 Cal